Bhushan0249/E-Notes-web-application-Angular-and-SpringBoot/README.md

 Interfaces extending JpaRepository for CRUD operations.

 Service Layer:
-Contains business logic for user and note operations.
+Contains business logic for user and note operations..

 Controller Layer:
 Exposes REST APIs for handling requests from the Angular frontend.